 I completed my PhD on Roman Marriage at the University of Reading in 1987.
 Since then I have worked for the Jewish Inscriptions Project (Cambridge) and the University of Wales Lampeter.
 I was an Associate Lecturer with the OU for A340 The Roman Empire (2015-20) and A219 Exploring the Classical World (2005-18).
 I also have an MA in Biography.
-I have published nine books and about fifty articles.
+I have published twelve books and over fifty articles.
 Apart from my Classics activities, I completed a biography of Topham Beauclerk (1739-80), a friend of Dr Johnson, and I run the Winslow History website (www.winslow-history.org.uk).
-I am general editor for the Buckinghamshire Record Society and regularly give talks on my area of North Buckinghamshire.
+I am general editor for the Buckinghamshire Record Society, archivist of the Buckinghamshire Archaeological Society, and regularly give talks on my area of North Buckinghamshire.

 How One Man Transformed A Town: Winslow 1640-1770 and William Lowndes (Aylesbury: Buckinghamshire Archaeological Soceity, 2020)